Show House Sales Tricks

 - If there are a couple of different sizes of the same model – the show house will be the bigger size.

-- Build on a larger than normal block to make it seem that there is more space around the house.
-Another variation is if there are two or three show houses together to have no fences between the houses.
+- Build on a larger than normal block to make it seem that there is more space around the house. . . or build two or more show houses with no fences between the houses.

 - Large windows to make the house seem light and airy.
-Remember the builder is happy to pay for higher heating and cooling bills for a year or so, to get sales.
+Remember the builder is happy to pay for higher heating and cooling bills for a year or so, if they get sales.

-- The minimum number of power sockets, remember the home entertainment units don’t have to work in a show house.
+- The minimum number of power sockets, remember the home entertainment units don’t have to work and nobody has to cook in the kitchen.

 Some smaller builders may not even furnish the show house, which can make the rooms seem much bigger than they really are.

-These are some of the things that you could see that might not be in the standard package:
+These are some of the things that you could see that won’t be in the standard package:

 - High quality kitchen and bathroom fittings.